Expectation-Maximum Algorithm#

 Now let’s visualize how the EM algorithm converged to the final estimates and examine the quality of the results.

 The convergence plots below show how the MAF and error rate estimates evolved across iterations.
-Notice that:
+Note that the MAF estimate converges quickly and gets close to the true value, and the error rate estimate also converges.

 cat("\nFinal estimates:\n")